2013 Florida State Seminoles football team: Syracuse

-Pregame Line: Florida St −38.5

 In the final conference game of the year, Florida State faced the Syracuse Orange.
-The teams last met during the 2005 season in Tallahassee, a 38-14 win for the Seminoles.
+The teams last met during the 2005 season in Tallahassee, a 38–14 win for the Seminoles.

-On a day when the 1993 national title team was recognized to honor the twentieth anniversary of Florida State's first national championship, the Seminoles continued their own run by defeating Syracuse 59-3.
+On a day when the 1993 national title team was recognized to honor the twentieth anniversary of Florida State's first national championship, the Seminoles continued their own run by defeating Syracuse 59–3.

 The Seminoles seized control of the game, scoring on the first drive of the game with a six-play drive culminating in a three-yard touchdown run from James Wilder, Jr. to put the Seminoles up early.
 Florida State went on to score on three straight possessions, with touchdown runs from Levonte Whitfield and Devonta Freeman and a touchdown throw from Jameis Winston to Rashad Greene, to put the Seminoles up by twenty-eight going into the second quarter.
 Florida State scored on their first possession in the second as well courtesy of a Jameis Winston pass to Kelvin Benjamin.
-The Seminoles extended their lead with a 53-yard field goal from Roberto Aguayo to go into halftime with a 38-0 lead.
+The Seminoles extended their lead with a 53-yard field goal from Roberto Aguayo to go into halftime with a 38–0 lead.

 To open the third quarter, Florida State forced Syracuse to punt.
 James Wilder, Jr. then ran for a touchdown to put the Seminoles up by forty-five.
 The Seminoles scored on their next possession with a seventeen-yard pass from Sean Maguire to Nick O'Leary.
 After forcing a fumble, Chris Casher returned the ball thirty-one yards for a touchdown.
 Going into the final quarter, the Seminoles held a fifty-nine point lead while the Orange had yet to score.
 Syracuse would get their first points of the game as a result of a ten-minute drive that ended in a field goal.